Liyubov/community/research/place_making.md

 Having many open territories some of which just recently were closed (Tacheles being one of them) it still has either a special statuses or being empty (on extended meaning of the word "empty space" see below) after the Second World War Berlin left some undiscovered opportunities for researchers, urbanists, place-makers to come and contribute to the space liveliness.

+## Extended empty space

+What is actually an empty space?
+Can place be empty?
+There are always many memories, associated with each space.
+Especially in space, like Berlin.
+For digging deeper into it, we interacted with reserachers/audio-walkers who designed space-based walks through Berlin places, where not all spaces were yet taken.
+One being done by Katja.

+## Organisation of place making project

 Place-making project incorporated two stages, which:
 - place holding/understanding: it contains discussions on place sense making, place holding, brainstorming regimes (see Figure below), negotiations with the local people, who own the place, place-deconstruction